 |Inflatable||Durable, easy to store and transport||Not same paddling experience as hard board, may spend time inflating before use and deflating after use|

 |High||Composite (Epoxy)||Largest variety of shapes, lightest weight, highest quality fit and finish, best performance||Cost, less durable than other construction types|

 We produce products in the premium space – one that is very competitive, and where there are still large differences in how much time, effort and quality goes into a board.
+We’ve literally traveled the globe to personally visit production facilities, worked side by side with our factory owners and workers in Shenzhen, and spent almost a decade dialing in best practices to bring you the highest quality products we possibly can.
 I’d like to spend time diving into our composite board offerings, as this is where the highest prices are, and where the most discerning customers will appreciate differences between the brands they are considering.